andyp123/blender_vertex_color_master/README.md

 ![Isolate Mode](https://raw.githubusercontent.com/andyp123/blender_vertex_color_master/master/README_img/isolate_mode.png)

 ### Selection Mask Mode
-Selection mask mode sets the mask mode of the Fill, Invert and Posterize tools so they cn operate only on selected mesh elements.
+Selection mask mode sets the mask mode of the Fill, Invert, Posterize and Remap tools so they cn operate only on selected mesh elements.

 + __None__ - Do not use a selection mask.